lgraubner/state-manager/README.md

 ## Supported Browsers

-StateManager relies on `window.matchMedia` for mediaquery checks.
-Therefore support is limited to the following browsers:
+StateManager relies on `window.matchMedia` for mediaquery checks which is supported by the following browsers:

 * Chrome 10+
 * Firefox 6+
 * Safari 5.1+
 * IE 10+

-To support legacy browsers use this polyfill: https://github.com/paulirish/matchMedia.js
+To support legacy browsers a [polyfill](https://github.com/paulirish/matchMedia.js) is included in the minified version.

 ## Usage